 - American-led intervention in Syria (2014 to present)

 If you or a vet you know is dealing with military hearing loss or tinnitus, contact The Carlson Law Firm to schedule a free consultation with a defective 3M earplug lawsuit attorney.
-As a veteran-owned and operated law firm, we are dedicated to ensuring our fellow veterans receive justice.
+As a veteran-owned and operated law firm, ensuring our fellow veterans receive justice is our ultimate goal.
 In addition, in many of these cases, there is no treatment available to reverse the effects of hearing loss and tinnitus.

 How can a 3M Earplug Lawsuit Attorney Help?

-The lawsuits against 3M will be litigated as a mass tort.
+The lawsuits against 3M are a mass tort.
 This means that people will need to file their own individual lawsuit; however, cases will likely be consolidated in front of a single judge.
 Having a qualified 3M earplug lawsuit attorney on your side, building your case can make a difference in your recovery.

 How Can I File a 3M Earplug Lawsuit?

 To become involved in the 3M earplug lawsuit, potential plaintiffs need to have a diagnosis from a doctor of tinnitus at or around the time of discharge from the military and/or hearing loss resulting in an impairment rating with the U.S. Department of Veterans Affairs.
 The relevant time of service is 2003 and 2015.
-Eligible servicemen and women may be entitled to compensation for their hearing loss.
+Eligible servicemen and women may receive compensation for their military hearing loss.

 Call The Carlson Law Firm for Help Defending Your Rights

 The Carlson Law Firm has built a reputation of success over its four-decade history.
-Our track record demonstrates our steadfast commitment to providing those who have suffered injuries as a result of company negligence with the highest quality of legal representation.
+Further, our track record demonstrates our steadfast commitment to providing those who have suffered injuries favorable resolutions.
+Our firm works with the goal of providing you with the highest quality of legal representation.

 Hearing injuries as a result of 3M’s defective combat earplugs were preventable.
 Their misrepresentation of the safety of their product has led to thousands of hearing injuries for military service members.
 If you or a loved one has suffered hearing loss injuries as a result of 3M’s negligence, contact The Carlson Law Firm.
 We can help you get the just compensation you deserve for your hearing loss lawsuit.